SSS/GNU system - Manual & Documentation

 • Disk Space: 30GB of disk space is a good starting point.
 Consider more if you plan to install a large number of packages, store many files, or use virtual machines extensively.
 SSDs are strongly recommended for optimal performance.

-• Graphics: SSS leverages Wayland and Sway.
+• Graphics: SSS leverages Wayland and Hyprland.
 Most modern graphics cards should work well.
-If you encounter issues, consult the Sway documentation for compatibility information.
+If you encounter issues, consult the Hyprland documentation for compatibility information.

 Download and the Guix GNU/Linux distribution from the official Guix page: https://guix.gnu.org/download/ and make a bootable installation medium convenient for your use case.